ACT DR6 Insights on the Inflationary Attractor models and Reheating: Conclusions

-\begin{itemize} \item For the E-model, we find that reheating scenarios with an inflaton EoS $\w < 1/3$ are allowed within the 2$\sigma$ C.L. for specific ranges of the $\alpha$ parameter.
-In particular, matter-like reheating ($\w = 0$) is consistent with the current data for $\alpha \in [2.2, 22.5]$.
-In contrast, the T-model exhibits a significantly tighter constraint: the entire regime with $\w < 1/3$ is excluded at 2$\sigma$ C.L. \item For E-models, the maximum allowed reheating temperature is around $2.5 \times 10^{15}$ GeV, determined by $H_{\rm end}$ for instantaneous reheating, particularly for $w_\phi < 1/3$.
-However, as the EoS parameter increases ($w_\phi > 1/3$), the upper bound on the reheating temperature is set by the P-ACT-LB-BK18 dataset.
-Importantly, we incorporate constraints from the PGW background, which become particularly relevant for stiff EoS ($w_\phi > 0.6$).
-These constraints effectively raise the lower bound on the reheating temperature beyond the standard BBN requirement.
-For the E-model, we find that \textit{lower value} of the reheating temperatures remain above $10^{12}$ GeV for $w_\phi < 1/3$.
-In contrast, for $w_\phi > 1/3$, the reheating temperature drops below $5 \times 10^{11}$ GeV, consistent with the fact that either the BBN or $\Delta N_{\rm eff}$ bound on PGWs sets the lower limit.
-In comparison, the T-model allows a maximum reheating temperature of only around $10^{11}$ GeV, since the $w_\phi < 1/3$ scenario is not compatible with the aforementioned dataset (see Fig.~\ref{fig:Tre_constraints}).
-A comprehensive numerical results are tabulated in Table~\ref{tab:model_constraint}.
+\begin{itemize} \item For the E-model, we find that reheating scenarios with an inflaton EoS $\w \leq 1/3$ are allowed within the $2\sigma$ C.L.\ for specific ranges of the $\alpha$ parameter.
+In particular, matter-like reheating ($\w = 0$) is consistent with current data for $\alpha \in [2.2,\,22.5]$.
+In contrast, the T-model exhibits significantly tighter constraints: the entire regime with $\w \leq 1/3$ is excluded at the $2\sigma$ C.L.
+Although for $w_\phi = 1/2$ both the E- and T-models admit an allowed region at the $2\sigma$ level, this region lies in the self-resonance dominated regime for T- model, where the assumption of perturbative reheating is no longer valid, and hence these results cannot be reliably trusted within our framework. \item In order to constrain the post-inflationary dynamics consistent with the latest {\rm P-ACT-LB-BK18} data, we find that for the E-model with $n=1$ ($w_\phi = 0$), the maximum allowed reheating temperature is approximately $T_{\rm RH} \sim 3 \times 10^{15}\,\mathrm{GeV}$, determined by the maximum allowed Hubble parameter at the end of inflation, $H_{\rm end}$, assuming instantaneous reheating.
+This upper bound is roughhly same for $w_\phi \leq 1/3$.
+The lower bound on the reheating temperature is set by consistency with observational data; for $w_\phi = 0$, we find $T_{\rm RH} \sim 7 \times 10^{11}\,\mathrm{GeV}$.
+In contrast, the T-model of inflation is not consistent with the latest $2\sigma$ data over the full range of reheating temperature for $w_\phi \leq 1/3$.
+However, as the EoS parameter increases ($w_\phi > 1/3$), the upper bound on the reheating temperature is set by the {\rm P-ACT-LB-BK18} constraints.
+Importantly, we incorporate limits from the primordial gravitational wave background, which become particularly relevant for stiff EoS ($w_\phi \gtrsim 0.6$), effectively raising the lower bound on the reheating temperature beyond the standard BBN requirement.
+In addition, we include constraints from self-resonance, which restrict the region of smaller reheating temperatures where the Universe reheats through non-linear dynamics, rendering the perturbative reheating framework invalid.
+For $1/3 \lesssim w_\phi \lesssim 0.7$, the self-resonance constraint provides a dominant contribution compared to the PGW bound, thereby imposing a stringent lower limit on the reheating temperature.
+Comprehensive numerical results are summarized in Table~\ref{tab:model_constraint_self_resonance}.
+Note that in Table~\ref{tab:model_constraint_self_resonance}, where we present constraints on the inflationary and post-inflationary parameters, we do not include the CW one-loop radiative correction constraints, since no specific coupling values are assumed.
+As the CW bound depends explicitly on the coupling strength, it must be taken into account separately when assessing the consistency of the inflaton--SM couplings with observational data.